Last updated

 Navigating your cat’s communication – one meow at a time

 Your cat’s meows are a beautiful and complex form of communication that’s evolved as a result of their gradually warming up to humans.
 It might be due to their wanting attention, showing the neighborhood cats who’s boss, because they’re hungry, or are in pain of some kind.
-By taking the time to understand their needs and monitoring their sleep and activity to stay on top of their health, you’re on your way to building a great relationship with your feline friends.

 Meowing is a fundamental part of how your cat communicates.
-At the same time, you also need to ensure you’re not responding to every little meow – your cat will pick up on it pretty quickly!
+At the same time, you also need to ensure you’re not responding to every little meow.
+Your cat will pick up on it pretty quickly!